Living the Christian Life

 2. ANSWER 2: Sin, at first, seems pleasurable.
 Nothing appears wrong to the sinner with the initial desire to sin; it actually seems logical.
 In another example, look at Eve’s thought process as she stared at the forbidden fruit and listened to Satan.

 3. ANSWER 3: Repentance must occur before healing from sin can begin.
-Only after having lost everything does the prodigal realize that, not only did do the wrong thing, but that there is no hope of things becoming better in the future unless, and until, he returns to his father and lives according to his father’s will.
+Only after having lost everything does the prodigal realize that, not only did he do the wrong thing, but that there is no hope of things becoming better in the future unless, and until, he returns to his father and lives according to his father’s will.
 In doing so, he must subvert his own will.
 We call this repentance.
 Many people fall into sin, but few realize the error of their ways and repent.

 4. ANSWER 4: Confession of sin is required as well.
 The prodigal son confessed his sins and acknowledged to his father that, as a consequence of his actions, he was longer worthy to be called a son.
 In addition to the sin itself, consequences also accompany a fallen life.
 Many times, while we may be forgiven of specific sins, we will still have to live with the consequences of them.
 For example, King David’s loss of his firstborn son in the wake of his sin of murder reflects this reality.